The Raid (1954 film): Trivia

 In the 18 January 1959 episode of the game show What's My Line?, Van Heflin the guest panellist, mentioned that Boone stole his movie from him, which the celebrity guest demurred.

-This movie utilized the same set as the Andy Griffith Show used.
-Josiah’s Bank was the exterior of the Mayberry courthouse.
+This movie used the same set as the Andy Griffith Show used.
+Josiah's Bank was the exterior of the Mayberry courthouse.

 The version of this film was aired on the Fox Movie Channel and has a squeezed CinemaScope logo tacked in the beginning, however, the film was shot "flat" and is shown open-matte at an aspect ratio of 1.37:1.